Sam-Andrews/child-diet-inequality/clean/variable_guide.md

 ### Index variables:

-`fruit_index`, `veg_index` and `sugar_index ` variables were taken by summing all non-missing values of fruit, vegetable and sugar-related food products (respectively) for each respondent and dividing by the count of non-missing values for each respondent.
+`fruit_index`, `veg_index` and `sugar_index ` variables were taken by summing all non-missing consumption frequency values for fruit, vegetable and sugar-related food products (respectively) for each respondent and dividing by the count of non-missing values for each respondent.

-For example, a respondent who reports consuming a given vegetable at frequency-level '5', another vegetable at frequency-level '6' - with the rest being 'missing' - would have a vegetable index score of '5.5'.
+For example, a respondent who reported consuming a given vegetable at frequency level '5', another vegetable at frequency level '6' - with the rest being 'missing' - would have a vegetable index score of '5.5'.

-See FFQRAW_D documentation for details on these frequency levels.
+These 'frequency levels' are specified as follows:

+_"Over the past 12 months, how often have you eaten [food]?_
+* 1 = 'never'
+* 2 = '1-6 times per year'
+* 3 = '7-11 times per year'
+* 4 = '1 time per month'
+* 5 = '2-3 times per month'
+* 6 = '1 time per week'
+* 7 = '2 times per week'
+* 8 = '3-4 times per week'
+* 9 = '5-6 times per week'
+* 10 = '1 time per day'
+* 11 = '2 or more times per day'

 ### Consumption frequency variables: